googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 Intended to move a file from it's source location to a destination location.

-**Implementation:**  `moveFiles(sourceFilePaths,targetFolderPath)`
+**Implementation:**  `moveFiles(sourceFilePath,targetFolderPath)`

 **Parameters:**
-1. `sourceFilePaths` - String Array
+1. `sourceFilePath` - String
-An array of Absolute local file paths in the Windows or Unix file system format of the files which are needed to be moved.
+Absolute local file path in the Windows or Unix file system format of the file which is needed to be moved.
 2. `targetFolderPath` -  String
  Absolute local folder path in the Windows or Unix file system format of the folder to which the files are needed to be moved to.

 **Return Values:**
 1. If the file mapping is found in the config :
-Moves all the files to the target folder.
+Move the file to the target folder.
 Doesn't return anything.

 1. If the target or source path mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
    > **MappingNotFoundException** : Mapping for the local path provided is not found.
 Provide a mapping for the `localPath`

-1. If the target folder provided has been deleted previously :
+1. If the target folder or the source file provided has been deleted previously :
 Throws a `FileDoesNotExistException` :
-    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."
+    >" **FileDoesNotExistException :** Folder/File Mapped to the target path/ source path provided has been deleted.

 ## Move Folder API

 Intended to move a folder from it's source location to a destination location.

-**Implementation:**  `moveFolders(sourceFolderPaths,targetFolderPath)`
+**Implementation:**  `moveFolders(sourceFolderPath,targetFolderPath)`

 **Parameters:**
-1. `sourceFolderPaths` - String Array
+1. `sourceFolderPath` - String
-An array of Absolute local folder paths in the Windows or Unix file system format of the folders which are needed to be moved.
+Absolute local folder path in the Windows or Unix file system format of the folder which is needed to be moved.
 2. `targetFolderPath` -  String
  Absolute local folder path in the Windows or Unix file system format of the folder to which the folders are needed to be moved to.

 **Return Values:**
 1. If the folder mapping is found in the config :
-Moves all the folders to the target folder.
+Move the folder to the target folder.
 Doesn't return anything.

 1. If the target or source path mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
    > **MappingNotFoundException** : Mapping for the local path provided is not found.
 Provide a mapping for the `localPath`

-1. If the target folder provided has been deleted previously :
+1. If the target folder or source folder provided has been deleted previously :
 Throws a `FileDoesNotExistException` :
-    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."
+    > **FileDoesNotExistException :** Folder Mapped to the target path or the source provided has been deleted.

 ## Copy File API

 Intended to copy a file from it's source location to a destination location.

-**Implementation:**  `copyFiles(sourceFilePaths,targetFolderPath)`
+**Implementation:**  `copyFiles(sourceFilePath,targetFolderPath)`

 **Parameters:**
-1. `sourceFilePaths` - String Array
+1. `sourceFilePath` - String
-An array of Absolute local file paths in the Windows or Unix file system format of the files which are needed to be copied.
+Absolute local file path in the Windows or Unix file system format of the file which is needed to be copied.
 2. `targetFolderPath` -  String
  Absolute local folder path in the Windows or Unix file system format of the folder to which the files are needed to be copied to.

 **Return Values:**
 1. If the file mapping is found in the config :
-Copies all the files to the target folder.
+Copies the file to the target folder.
 Doesn't return anything.

 1. If the target or source path mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
    > **MappingNotFoundException** : Mapping for the local path provided is not found.
 Provide a mapping for the `localPath`

-1. If the target folder provided has been deleted previously :
+1. If the target folder or the source file provided has been deleted previously :
 Throws a `FileDoesNotExistException` :
-    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."
+    > **FileDoesNotExistException :** Folder/File Mapped to the target path/ source path provided has been deleted.

 ## Copy Folder API

 Intended to copy a folder from it's source location to a destination location.

-**Implementation:**  `copyFolders(sourceFolderPaths,targetFolderPath)`
+**Implementation:**  `copyFolders(sourceFolderPath,targetFolderPath)`

 **Parameters:**
-1. `sourceFolderPaths` - String Array
+1. `sourceFolderPath` - String
-An array of Absolute local folder paths in the Windows or Unix file system format of the folders which are needed to be copied.
+Absolute local folder path in the Windows or Unix file system format of the folder which is needed to be copied.
 2. `targetFolderPath` -  String
  Absolute local folder path in the Windows or Unix file system format of the folder to which the folders are needed to be copied to.

 **Return Values:**
 1. If the folder mapping is found in the config :
-Copies all the folders to the target folder.
+Copies the folder to the target folder.
 Doesn't return anything.

 1. If the target or source path mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
    > **MappingNotFoundException** : Mapping for the local path provided is not found.
 Provide a mapping for the `localPath`

-1. If the target folder provided has been deleted previously :
+1. If the target folder or the source folder provided has been deleted previously :
 Throws a `FileDoesNotExistException` :
-    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."
+    > **FileDoesNotExistException :** Folder Mapped to the target path or the source provided has been deleted.

 ## Find Files By Pattern API